 High up in the North of Niedersachsen (Lower Saxony), in the middle of the Wadden Sea UNESCO World Heritage Site, is the Island of Juist.
 Instead of cars or buses, horses and carriages and bicycles are used as transport here.
 The “KlimaInsel” (climate island) has a major objective: Juist wants to be carbon neutral by 2030.
 To achieve this, numerous individual projects have got underway which incorporate both residents and tourists alike.
 After all, everyone should be able to participate in the sustainable development of the island – will you join us?

 Celle - sustainable city in the Lüneburg Heath

 Nestled in Lüneburg Heath, you will find the ducal residence of Celle.
 The city features almost 500 extensively restored half-timbered houses, the largest cohesive ensemble in Europe.
 Celle is also the first city in Northern Germany to have been distinguished as a Sustainable Destination.
 Various service providers such as hotels, restaurants and local traders have committed to the sustainable development of the city.
 Pay them a visit, and get to know the green side of Celle.

-In addition to the travel destinations awarded by TourCert, there are other locations in Lower Saxony which are also actively committed to sustainability.
+In addition to the travel destinations awarded by TourCert, there are other locations in Niedersachsen (Lower Saxony) which are also actively committed to sustainability.
 Hanover leads by example.
 The state capital, which received the German Sustainability Award in 2017 as the most sustainable city in Germany, places value on environmentally-friendly mobility and lots of green spaces.
 The Hanseatic city of Buxtehude received the same award in 2018 as a medium-sized city for its cross-generation and cross-sector commitment to sustainability.
-In 2019, Osnabrück became the next city in Lower Saxony to be distinguished with the sought-after award.
+In 2019, Osnabrück became the next city in Niedersachsen (Lower Saxony) to be distinguished with the sought-after award.